mxagar/machine_learning_ibm/04_Unsupervised_Learning/04_Unsupervised_Learning.md

 One common way of representing texts is using **bags of words**.
 Let's say we have a corpus of many documents of a similar type (e.g., articles, reviews, etc.); each document is a text.
 Then, we do the following:

-- We create tokenize (and maybe stem/lemmatize) all the words in the corpus.
+- We tokenize (and maybe stem/lemmatize) all the words in the corpus.
 - We create a vocabulary with all the unique words.
 - We create a **document-term matrix (DTM)**, with
     - rows: documents